HYegh/partyManyacs/README.md

 In party invitation you can sea information for party, you can sea inviter contacts and wishes.
 You can chack any wish if you want to buy for this party.
 And oter guests and inviter will sea that wish is already checked.
 If in party invitation wish is already checked by other guests you cant checked wish.

+If you want to start the project you will be opent the terminal and write npm install and then npm start.